Libor: Reforms

-The administration of Libor has itself become a regulated activity overseen by the UK's Financial Conduct Authority.
+The administration of Libor itself became a regulated activity overseen by the UK's Financial Conduct Authority.
 Furthermore, knowingly or deliberately making false or misleading statements in relation to benchmark-setting was made a criminal offence in UK law under the Financial Services Act 2012.

-The Danish, Swedish, Canadian, Australian and New Zealand Libor rates have been terminated.
+The Danish, Swedish, Canadian, Australian, and New Zealand Libor rates were terminated.

-From the end of July 2013, only five currencies and seven maturities will be quoted every day (35 rates), reduced from 150 different Libor rates – 15 maturities for each of ten currencies, making it more likely that the rates submitted are underpinned by real trades.
+From the end of July 2013, only five currencies and seven maturities were quoted every day (35 rates), reduced from 150 different Libor rates – 15 maturities for each of ten currencies, making it more likely that the rates submitted were underpinned by real trades.

-Since the beginning of July 2013, each individual submission that comes in from the banks is embargoed for three months to reduce the motivation to submit a false rate to portray a flattering picture of creditworthiness.
+From the beginning of July 2013, each individual submission that came in from the banks was embargoed for three months to reduce the motivation to submit a false rate to portray a flattering picture of creditworthiness.

-A new code of conduct, introduced by a new interim oversight committee, builds on this by outlining the systems and controls firms need to have in place around Libor.
-For example, each bank must now have a named person responsible for Libor, accountable if there is any wrongdoing.
-The banks must keep records so that they can be audited by the regulators if necessary.
+A new code of conduct, introduced by a new interim oversight committee, built on this by outlining the systems and controls firms had to have in place around Libor.
+For example, each bank had to have a named person responsible for Libor, accountable if there is any wrongdoing.
+The banks had to keep records so that they could be audited by the regulators if necessary.

 In early 2014, NYSE Euronext took over the administration of Libor from the British Bankers Association.
 The new administrator was NYSE Euronext Rates Administration Limited, a London-based, UK registered company, regulated by the UK's Financial Conduct Authority.

 On 13 November 2013, the Intercontinental Exchange (ICE) Group announced the successful completion of its acquisition of NYSE Euronext.
 As a result of this acquisition, NYSE Euronext Rate Administration Limited was renamed ICE Benchmark Administration Limited.
-The appointment of a new administrator is a major step forward in the reform of LIBOR.
+The appointment of a new administrator was a major step forward in the reform of LIBOR.

-The scandal also led to the European Commission proposal of EU-wide benchmark regulation that may affect Libor as well.
+The scandal also led to the European Commission proposal of EU-wide benchmark regulation.

+Following its cessation, industry publication Financial News noted there were "an army of bankers, lawyers and traders" devoted to working on the transition that would need to change their focus given the switch to a new benchmark, even as there would be other jurisdictions and currencies moving off other inter-bank lending rates in years ahead.

 LIBOR cessation and alternatives available

 Due to multiple factors, including the Libor scandal, concerns about the rates' accuracy, and changes in how banks do business, the decision was made to phase out Libor.
-Most LIBOR settings will stop being issued or become unrepresentative at the end of 2021, while certain U.S. dollar settings will continue to be provided until the end of June 2023.
-The Financial Conduct Authority may continue to publish certain synthetic rates after these dates for loans that cannot easily be transitioned.
+Most LIBOR settings were to stop being issued or become unrepresentative at the end of 2021, while certain U.S. dollar settings would continue to be provided until the end of June 2023.
+The Financial Conduct Authority could continue to publish certain synthetic rates after these dates for loans that cannot easily be transitioned.